patrick-crawford/WEB422-Backup/notes/angular-components-intro.md

 2. Using the "Integrated Terminal", create a new app (assuming that you want to create a new app (and folder) named “my-dream-app”), ie:

   ```
-  ng new my-dream-app --routing -st
+  ng new my-dream-app --routing -S
   ```

   **Note:**
 > The `--routing` option adds the code we need for "routing", which is a topic that will be covered in detail soon.
 Adding routing now (when the new project is created) is a *best practice*.
-> The `-st` option does not add "testing" code.
+> The `-S` option does not add "testing" code.
 One of the effects is that it reduces the size of the project, and makes it slightly faster in the change detection and build processes.

 <br>